azzyr/TF2Classic-SchemaDownloader/README.md

 # TF2Classic-SchemaDownloader
-Precache and add map-specific item schema, sound and particle scripts to Downloads Table for TF2Classic 2.0.4
+Precache and add map-specific item schema, sound and particle scripts inside the maps folder to the Downloads Table for TF2Classic 2.0.4

 ## ConVars
 ### sm_schemadownloader_mode